Summer 2024 Application Deadline: January 12, 2024

 - Scholarship and teaching

-$4,000 faculty stipend maximum, plus a student stipend for up to eight weeks of full time summer work.
-Student stipend amount will be determined at the time of award.
+$4,500 faculty stipend maximum, plus student stipend for up to eight weeks of work, following the summer research pay structure.

-One award (up to $4,000 per faculty plus student stipend for two students) will be made for a convergent collaboration of two faculty from two different department (ideally from two different divisions) working with two student collaborators.
+Awards (up to $4,500 per faculty plus student stipend) will be made for a convergent collaboration of two faculty from two different department (ideally from two different divisions) working with two student collaborators.

-The Deans' Council — acting in support of the college's 2015 strategic plan — is pleased to offer one grant from the Nyenhuis summer program to support a team of two professors from two departments (and ideally from two divisions) working with two students on a project that involves transdisciplinary methods and understanding of a significant scholarly problem or issue.
+The Deans' Council — acting in support of the college's 2015 strategic plan — is pleased to offer these grants from the Nyenhuis summer program to support teams of two professors from two departments (and ideally from two divisions) working with two students on a project that involves transdisciplinary methods and understanding of a significant scholarly problem or issue.

 Convergence is a paradigm that can yield critical advances in a broad array of sectors, from healthcare to energy, food, climate and water.
 It involves the bringing together of different fields of study through collaboration among research groups and the integration of approaches that were previously viewed as distinct and potentially contradictory (MIT, 2011).